greg-js/arch-wiki-md-repo/wiki/_content/english/ThinkFinger.md

 ### TF-Tool

-Use *tf-tool* to test ThinkFinger.
+Use `tf-tool` to test ThinkFinger.
 You will have to run this as root because a direct access to the usb devices is needed.
-Run *tf-tool --acquire* to generate a test.bir and *tf-tool --verify* to see if it identifies you correctly. *tf-tool --add-user <username>* acquires and stores your fingerprint in */etc/pam_thinkfinger/username.bir*, which is needed for an authentication with pam.
+Run `tf-tool --acquire` to generate a file at `/etc/pam_thinkfinger/test.bir` and `tf-tool --verify` to see if it identifies you correctly. `tf-tool --add-user <username>` acquires and stores your fingerprint in `/etc/pam_thinkfinger/<username>.bir`, which is needed for an authentication with pam.

 ## Pam

-PAM is the Pluggable Authentication Module, invented by Sun.
+[PAM](/index.php/PAM "PAM") is the Pluggable Authentication Module, invented by Sun.

 ### /etc/pam.d/login

-Change the file */etc/pam.d/login* to look like this if you want to use your fingerprint to authenticate yourself on logon:
+Change the file `/etc/pam.d/login` to look like this if you want to use your fingerprint to authenticate yourself on logon:

+ `/etc/pam.d/login`
 ```
 #%PAM-1.0
 auth		sufficient	pam_thinkfinger.so